NEPA Decarbonization Technology Analysis: Deliverable 1

 Representative Evidence Examples

-Table 2 shows two high-confidence classification examples per trigger class, drawn from high-quality evidence sources (Purpose and Need sections, project descriptions, and document titles).
-These excerpts are intended to be quotable in client reports and illustrate what the pipeline is detecting.
+Table 3 shows two high-confidence classification examples per trigger class, drawn from high-quality evidence sources (Purpose and Need sections, project descriptions, and document titles).
+These excerpts are selected to show visible trigger-specific language and are intended to be quotable in client reports.

-Table 2: Representative evidence text by trigger class.
+Table 3: Representative evidence text by trigger class.
 Two high-confidence examples per class; source limited to Purpose and Need, Project Description, and Document Title.
+Excerpts are selected around trigger-specific cue language.

 Process Lead Agency Project Evidence Text Source